First coronavirus case reported in Bland County, 15th case confirmed in Mercer County

 Bragg said the individual who contracted the virus has been isolated, and that contact tracing — a procedure used to locate any individuals who may have had direct contact with this individual — has been completed.

-Of the 15 virus cases in Mercer County, 13 involve individuals who have already recovered from the virus and are now out of isolation.
-Bragg said two people remain in isolation in Mercer County.
+Of the 15 virus cases in Mercer County, 12 involve individuals who have already recovered from the virus and are now out of isolation.
+Three people remain in isolation in Mercer County.

 — Contact Charles Owens at cowens@bdtonline.com